 I am a grantee of the Pulitzer Center and regularly partner with the organization for my overseas reporting.

-I am currently a guest Professor of Journalism at Princeton University where I teach a course on War Reporting.
+I was a McGraw Professor of Journalism at Princeton University for the Fall 2020 Semester where I was invited to design and teach a course on war reporting.